QuantEcon/lecture-python-intro/lectures/cagan_adaptive.md

   name: python3
 ---

-# A Monetarist Theory of Price Levels with Adaptive Expectations
+# Monetarist Theory of Price Levels with Adaptive Expectations

-## Introduction
+## Overview

 This lecture is a sequel or prequel to the lecture {doc}`cagan_ree`.